AU suspends Guinea-Bissau for coup, talks under way

 SHADOWY COUP LEADERSHIP

-Guinea-Bissau's military has announced the formation of a "national transition council" to prepare for fresh elections.
-But the main political party, PAIGC, has refused to take part, robbing this move of any credibility.
+Guinea-Bissau's military has announced the formation of a "national transition council" tasked with leading the nation to fresh elections.
+But a refusal to participate by the main political party, PAIGC, has robbed this of any credibility.

-Gomes Junior was unpopular with military chiefs because he backed plans to reform the bloated army, which is accused of involvement in drug-trafficking by Western security agencies.
+Gomes Junior was unpopular with military chiefs because he backed plans to reform the bloated army, which is accused by Western security agencies of involvement in drug-trafficking.

 A shadowy self-styled "Military Command" said it acted to head off what it alleged was a secret pact between Gomes Junior and Angola to "annihilate Guinea-Bissau's armed forces".